mtnlotus/pco-ig/input/pagecontent/index.md

 [eLTSS FHIR IG](http://hl7.org/fhir/us/eltss/ImplementationGuide/hl7.fhir.us.eltss): The eLTSS IG focuses on being able to package eLTSS data in a CarePlan.
 PCO IG will go into further detail on setting Goal targets using PROM or GAS measures.

 [PACIO Personal Functioning and Engagement (PFE) IG](https://build.fhir.org/ig/HL7/fhir-pacio-pfe/): The PFE IG defines how to exchange data related to an individual’s functioning and engagement in daily life, primarily in the context of post-acute and long-term care.
 The PCO IG focuses on defining the use of Observation profiles in the context of goal-directed care planning.

+### Conformance vs Example Content

+* Profile and extension definitions in this IG are proposed as **conformance** content.
+* Measure, Library, and Questionnaire resources are **example** instances that illustrate concrete use cases for implementers.

 ### How to read this Guide